The Twelve Bens (or the Twelve Pins), County Galway

 History & Naming

-• Glencoaghan Horseshoe – a 16 km loop taking 8–9 hours, widely regarded as one of Ireland’s finest ridge walks.
-It threads sharp‑pointed summits and deep U‑shaped valleys, summiting Benbaun, Bencorr, Derryclare and several others.
+• Glencoaghan Horseshoe: A 16 km loop taking 8–9 hours.
+Widely considered one of Ireland’s finest ridge walks, it threads through sharp summits and deep valleys, summiting Benbaun, Bencorr, and Derryclare.

-• Owenglin Horseshoe – a longer 19 km circuit lasting 10–12 hours, adding the western outliers for a more remote experience.
+• Owenglin Horseshoe: A longer 19 km circuit lasting 10–12 hours, incorporating the western outliers for a more remote and rugged experience.

-• Gleninagh Horseshoe – 15 km, 8–9 hours, another classic ridge route.
+• Gleninagh Horseshoe: A 15 km route taking 8–9 hours, another classic ridge line.

-• Muckanaght‑Benfree‑Benbaun Loop – an 11 km, 5.5‑hour walk that climbs three iconic peaks (Muckanaght 654 m, Benfree 638 m, Benbaun) for a taste of the Bens without a full‑day commitment.
+• Muckanaght–Benfree–Benbaun Loop: An 11 km, 5.5-hour walk that climbs three iconic peaks (Muckanaght 654 m, Benfree 638 m, and Benbaun).
+This is the best option for walkers wanting a serious mountain day without committing to a full horseshoe.

-• Twelve Bens Challenge – the ultimate test, attempting to summit all twelve principal peaks within a single 24‑hour period.
+• The Twelve Bens Challenge: An extreme test of endurance where walkers attempt to summit all twelve principal peaks within a single 24-hour period.

-The eastern spur of Bencorr in Gleann Eighneach hosts the celebrated Carrot Ridge (275 m, Diff) and the longer Seventh Heaven (330 m, HS).
-Between Derryclare and Bencorr lies a large corrie offering multi‑pitch routes such as The Knave (225 m, Very Difficult).
-The smaller corrie of Log an Choire Bhig provides harder short climbs like Corner Climb (30 m, Very Severe 4c).
-These quartzite faces attract experienced climbers seeking solid rock and spectacular vistas.
+The eastern spur of Bencorr in the Gleann Eighneach valley hosts some of Connemara’s finest rock climbing.
+The celebrated Carrot Ridge (275 m, Diff) and the longer Seventh Heaven (330 m, HS) draw climbers to its solid quartzite faces.
+Between Derryclare and Bencorr lies Log an Choire Mhóir (the big corrie), which features multi-pitch routes like The Knave (225 m, Very Difficult).
+The smaller Log an Choire Bhig offers harder, shorter climbs such as Corner Climb (30 m, Very Severe 4c).
+Climbers must adhere to SAC regulations, which prohibit the installation of fixed bolts or permanent anchors without explicit permission.

-The mountains are chiefly composed of Precambrian‑Cambrian marine sediments that were metamorphosed into hard quartzite and schist.
-Scattered outcrops of gabbro, mica schist and marble add geological interest.
-The quartzite ridges are weather‑resistant, giving the Bens their sharp, jagged silhouette that rises dramatically from the surrounding lowlands.
+Geologically, the mountains are composed of Precambrian–Cambrian marine sediments that were metamorphosed into hard quartzite and schist.
+Scattered outcrops of gabbro, mica schist, and marble add variety.
+The quartzite ridges are highly weather-resistant, creating the range’s sharp, imposing silhouette that rises abruptly from the surrounding lowlands.

 Practical Information

-• Access: The range is most easily reached via the N59, which circles the southern, western and northern edges.
-Parking is available at the Glencoaghan and Derryclare trailheads, as well as at the Inagh Valley visitor centre.
+• Access & Parking: The range is accessed via the N59.
+Free parking is available at the Glencoaghan and Derryclare trailheads, as well as at the Inagh Valley visitor centre.
+Car parks fill quickly in peak summer months.

-• Season: Late spring to early autumn offers the most reliable conditions, though the Bens are popular year‑round.
-Winter ascents demand winter‑walking gear and experience.
+• Season & Conditions: Late spring to early autumn offers the most reliable walking conditions.
+The mountains are visited year-round, but winter ascents require full winter-walking gear, ice axes, crampons, and significant experience.

-• Facilities: Limited facilities exist within the park; bring all necessities and practice Leave‑No‑Trace principles.
-The Inagh Valley visitor centre provides restrooms, a small café and free maps.
+• Safety & Facilities: There are no facilities on the trails.
+Bring all food, water, and emergency clothing.
+Practice strict Leave-No-Trace principles.
+The Inagh Valley visitor centre provides toilets, a small café, and free maps.

 Getting There

-The N59 is the main artery around the Twelve Bens, linking the towns of Clifden, Letterfrack and Maam.
-From the N59, turn onto the R344 for the Glencoaghan trailhead or continue to the Derryclare car‑park turn‑off.
-Signage for the trailheads is clear during the high season.
+The N59 is the main route, connecting Clifden, Letterfrack, and Maam.
+Turn onto the R344 for the Glencoaghan trailhead or follow signs to the Derryclare car park.
+Clear signage is in place during the high season.

-The nearest air gateway is Connemara Regional Airport at Inverin, about 30 km north‑west of the Bens.
-The airport handles scheduled flights to Dublin and occasional charter services, making it a convenient entry point for visitors flying in from elsewhere in Ireland or the UK.
+Connemara Regional Airport at Inverin is about 30 km north-west of the range.
+It handles scheduled flights to Dublin and occasional charters, providing a quick entry point for visitors arriving from elsewhere.

 Nearby Attractions

-• Ballinakill Bay – a sheltered inlet with sandy beaches and sea‑kayak routes, just a 15‑minute drive north of the Bens. [/ballinakill-bay/]
+• Ballinakill Bay: A sheltered inlet with sandy beaches and sea-kayak routes, just a 15-minute drive north.
+Learn more

-• An Trá Mór – a Blue Flag beach on the western edge of Connemara, ideal for a post‑walk dip. [/an-trá/]
+• An Trá Mór: A Blue Flag beach on the western edge of Connemara, perfect for a post-walk refresh.
+Learn more

-• Diamond Hill – a shorter, family‑friendly walk with panoramic views of the Bens; the trailhead is on the N59 near the park visitor centre. [/diamond-hill-connemara-national-park/]
+• Diamond Hill: A shorter, family-friendly walk with panoramic views of the Bens.
+The trailhead is on the N59 near the park visitor centre.
+Learn more